magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 ## Configure integration on your ChirpStack application

-In order for data to be transferred from ChirpStack to ThingsBoard, you need to configure an integration in your ChirpStack application.
+In order for data to be transferred from ChirpStack to IoT Hub, you need to configure an integration in your ChirpStack application.

 To create integration on ChirpStack Network server stack, we need to do the following steps: